 Your summerhouse or log cabin doesn’t just pop up in your garden.
 So, let’s start at the very beginning: When choosing model types!
 Of course, you can simply choose a standard model from our range, this obviously requires a little explanation.
 What is much more interesting: With our 3D configurator you can also design your own summerhouse yourself and completely individually!

+You can choose from a log cabin 10×10, log cabin 10×8 and more or design a customised size that fit’s your garden.
 With our 3D configurator you can design your own log cabin or summerhouse from scratch.
 This means you won’t own one of the standard log cabins found in other gardens.
-No, much better: You will own your own unique summerhouse or log cabin fitting your own taste, wishes and requirements.
+No, much better: You will own your own unique wooden summerhouse with veranda or log cabin fitting your own taste, wishes and requirements.
 Who doesn’t want that?

 Step 1: Summerhouse or log cabin?